bobcamera/bobcamera.github.io/README.md

 All bobcamera members are invited to take ownership and add whatever they see fit!

+## How to use

+1. Make a new markdown file
+2. Add it to `_sidebar.md`
+3. Wait 1-10 mins for the changes to be deployed to <https://bobcamera.github.io>
+4. ???
+5. Profit!

+contact me (@katlol) if something does not work

 Original readme follows for a guide on how to edit this site, etc.

 ```